B.A., Barnard College; M.A., Columbia University; Ph.D., J.D., Boston College

 Lynne Spigelmire VitiSenior Lecturer in the Writing Program

-Teaching interests: bioethics, legal studies, media and urban studies, journalism, and legal history.
+Teaching interests: legal studies, bioethics, media studies, urban studies, journalism, and literature.
 I integrate blogs, wikis, and other new media into my teaching.

 I am deeply committed to teaching writing and bioethics, media and legal studies.
 My writing runs the gamut from creative (poetry, fiction, nonfiction) to critical studies of television and articles on rhetoric and composition.

-I teach sections of Wellesley's required first-year writing course, as well as first year seminars in political science, and advanced writing courses within the Writing Program, including a Calderwood Public Writing Seminar in bioethics and the law.
+I teach sections of Wellesley's required first-year writing course and advanced writing courses within the Writing Program, including a Calderwood Public Writing Seminar in bioethics and law.

 You can find my blog at stillinschool.wordpress.com